EarlyClues/WelcomeNewHire/new_hire.md

 ## WHAT'S NEXT?

 We are also pleased to announce that you hereby agree formally, as per binding/non-binding terms in our [revised] employee agreement that, upon reading this sentence, you will finally and irrevocably revoke all sense of finality heretoafter in perpetuity. //Live in the now, bro!

 We thank you for your gracious compliance in this matter.
 Together, we can broaden our business horizons!

+Signed,

+The Hiring Committee.

-Introduction & Description of Company
+##Introduction & Description of Company

 Please insert a description of your company, its goals, mission statement and values